tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 #.
 Place the segment at the desired position.
 #.
 By default, :ref:`RoadSegment<roadSegment>` prefab contains `RoadSegmentCreator` component.
 #.
 Select the :ref:`Road segment type <roadSegmentCreatorGeneralSettings>` depending on the :ref:`shape <roadSegmentCreatorCustomSettings>` of your intersection.
+	* :ref:`Standard shape <roadSegmentCreatorCustomSettings>` used for the most common shapes (T-cross, X-cross & etc).
+	* :ref:`Custom segment <roadSegmentCreatorCustomSegment>` used for intersection with custom shape.
+	* :ref:`Custom straight road segment <roadSegmentCreatorCustomStraight>` used on straight roads with curves or long straight roads.

 	.. image:: /images/road/roadSegment/creator/RoadsegmentCreatorGeneralSettings.png